 Wendy has been there for years and told me there are positions for “engineers, teachers, electricians, carpenters, public works positions, airfield workers, almost any job you could find in small town USA.”
 Ronnie, a recent transplant to the island, also told me that at the moment construction personnel (his field of work) are needed as well.
 Additionally, the two listed more positions on the island like nurses, hair stylists, dining facility managers, cooks and MWR (Morale Welfare & Recreation) jobs like hobby shop lead and adult recreation.

 There is one important thing to keep in mind, though: positions both in and out of the tech fields may require passing a security clearance before you get hired.

 One of the biggest organizations on Kwajalein is DynCorp International, which bills themselves as “a leading global government solutions provider.”
 Because Kwajalein is an army base, much of the staffing, hiring, and day to day positions are contracted through one company, and right now, DynCorp has that job.

-To browse open positions and get a job on Kwajalein, search with keyword “Kwajalein” on the DynCorp website or check the Careers page on the Kwajalein Range Service website.
+To browse open positions and get a job on Kwajalein, search with keyword “Kwajalein” on the DynCorp website.
 You can also join the KwajNet group on Facebook and visit their website to find a regularly updated list of open positions.